Gangaur Festival 2026: Date, Puja Muhurat, Rituals & Best Places in Rajasthan (Updated)

 How Is Gangaur Celebrated?
 Key Rituals and Traditions

-Women worship clay idols of Shiva and Parvati decorated with flowers and jewellery.
+Women worship clay idols of Shiva and Parvati decorated with flowers, sindoor, and jewellery for 18 days.
+Each morning begins with fresh offerings and folk songs.

-Many women observe fasts for marital happiness and family prosperity.
+Many women observe fasts for marital happiness and family prosperity throughout the festival period, with the main day-long fast on Chaitra Shukla Tritiya.

 Which Folk Dances and Cultural Performances Are Part of Gangaur?

-Several traditional Rajasthani art forms appear during Gangaur celebrations.
+Several traditional Rajasthani art forms appear during Gangaur celebrations, making it as much a cultural festival as a religious one.

-• Ghoomar dance – a graceful women’s dance associated with royal courts
+- Ghoomar — a graceful women’s circle dance associated with Rajput royal courts, performed in colourful ghagra-choli attire

 Best Places to Celebrate Gangaur in Rajasthan (2026)